kreshuklab/learning-temporal-consistency/README.md

 # Unsupervised temporal consistency improvement for video segmentation with siamese networks

-This repository provides code for "Unsupervised temporal consistency improvement for video segmentation with siamese networks"
+This repository provides code for "Unsupervised temporal consistency improvement for video segmentation with siamese networks" Akhmedkhan Shabanov, Daja Schichler, Constantin Pape, Sara Cuylen-Haering, Anna Kreshuk.

 ## Code Structure
 Paths to data should be provided in *data_config/datasets_config.py* (there are some ready examples).